We contribute to improved WASH service delivery, specifically:

 3. Sustained positive change in hygiene behaviour

-Through SNV’s support, counties in South Sudan are rehabilitating their water points and manage the mainenance themselves.
-Sanitation is being promoted and improved.
+Through SNV’s support, counties in South Sudan are rehabilitating their water points and manage the maintenance themselves - improving access for all.

 Through the Joint Action for Development Forum, SNV, other development organisations and the private sector have enabled thousands of people to access clean water and improved sanitation facilities.